SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    try? <#expression#>

-If the *expression* does not throw an error, the value of the optional-try expression is an optional containing the value of the *expression*.
+If the *expression* doesn't throw an error, the value of the optional-try expression is an optional containing the value of the *expression*.
 Otherwise, the value of the optional-try expression is ``nil``.